 ● Strange Smell Or Taste

 Does your water taste metallic or unusual?
-This could be because of iron rusts within your tankless water heater.
+This could be because of iron rusts within your water heater.
 If it smells awful, do not use it.
 Ensure to contact a plumber immediately.
 They will help you find out whether the issue is with your water or the heater itself.

 ● Your Water Heater Is Making Strange Sounds

-Booming and banging sounds coming from your tankless water heater could be another sign that there is sediment within the device.
+Booming and banging sounds coming from your water heater could be another sign that there is sediment within the device.

 ● Trouble Getting Consistent Hot Water/Water Pressure